ID21615835/program-selfstudy/githubActions.md

-# Example of TODO.md
+# Example of Github Actions

-This is an example of TODO.md
+there is the mode in [link click here](https://docs.github.com/cn/actions/quickstart)

 View the raw content of this file to understand the format.